matrix-org/matrix-rust-sdk/ARCHITECTURE.md

 Very high-level primitives implementing the best practices and cutting-edge Matrix tech:

-- `EncryptionService`: a specialized service running simplified sliding sync (MSC4186) for everything related to crypto and E2EE for the current `Client`.
+- `EncryptionSyncService`: a specialized service running simplified sliding sync (MSC4186) for everything related to crypto and E2EE for the current `Client`.
 - `RoomListService`: a specialized service running simplified sliding sync (MSC4186) for retrieving the list of current rooms, and exposing its entries.